primer/react/contributor-docs/behaviors.md

 Component behaviors should be relatively brief.
 A component behavior should build a component's experience through the combination of several configured generic behaviors.

-Example: The Dialog Component uses a `usePopover` behavior.
+Example: The Dialog component uses a `usePopover` behavior.
 The `usePopover` behavior in turn may call generic behaviors such as `usePosition` (to position the popover on the screen), `useClickAway` (to set up an event handler for clicking outside of the dialog), and `useFocusTrap` (to prevent focus from leaving the dialog while it is being shown).

 ### Component implementation